 If you don’t know what’s going on or how many calls they’re getting, that can make it quite difficult in terms of being able to accurately collect data and demonstrate the positive impact that you’re having.
 So to simplify it, setting goals within Google Analytics for conversions, whether they’re calls, sales, or customer inquiries is vital in order to demonstrate what you’re doing is actually working.

-TIP – Put a fucking enquiry form, and a big fat phone number on every single page as a call to action, and make sure your calls to action are clear and obvious.
+TIP – Put an enquiry form, and a big fat phone number on every single page as a call to action, and make sure your calls to action are clear and obvious.
 In addition, DO NOT send visitors to a thank you page when they submit a form.
 You’ll want to self submit the page, so you know which pages are actually converting.

 Clients need to meet you halfway.